 St Polybius, bishop of Rhynokyra in Cyprus (5th)

 Venerable Dionysius the archimandrite of St Sergius Monastery (1633)

-Again he said to them, “I go away, and you will seek me and die in your sin; where I am going, you cannot come.”
-Then said the Jews, “Will he kill himself, since he says, ‘Where I am going, you cannot come’?”
-He said to them, “You are from below, I am from above; you are of this world, I am not of this world.
-I told you that you would die in your sins, for you will die in your sins unless you believe that I am he.”
-They said to him, “Who are you?”
-Jesus said to them, “Even what I have told you from the beginning.
-I have much to say about you and much to judge; but he who sent me is true, and I declare to the world what I have heard from him.”
-They did not understand that he spoke to them of the Father.
-So Jesus said, “When you have lifted up the Son of man, then you will know that I am he, and that I do nothing on my own authority but speak thus as the Father taught me.
-And he who sent me is with me; he has not left me alone, for I always do what is pleasing to him.”
-As he spoke thus, many believed in him.
+The Lord said to the Jews that came to Him: “I am going away, and you will seek Me, and will die in your sin.
+Where I go you cannot come.”
+So the Jews said, “Will He kill Himself, because He says, ‘Where I go you cannot come’?”
+And He said to them, “You are from beneath; I am from above.
+You are of this world; I am not of this world.
+Therefore I said to you that you will die in your sins; for if you do not believe that I am He, you will die in your sins.
+Then they said to Him, “Who are You?”
+And Jesus said to them, “Just what I have been saying to you from the beginning.
+I have many things to say and to judge concerning you, but He who sent Me is true; and I speak to the world those things which I heard from Him.
+They did not understand that He spoke to them of the Father.
+Then Jesus said to them, “When you lift up the Son of Man, then you will know that I am He, and that I do nothing of Myself; but as My Father taught Me, I speak these things.
+And He who sent Me is with Me.
+The Father has not left Me alone, for I always do those things that please Him.
+As He spoke these words, many believed in Him.